Carer Impact Statement

 What is a Carer Impact Statement?

-- Want to ensure all the information provided is detailed;
+- Want to ensure the information provided is comprehensive

-- Feel they may get too emotional when discussing the details of their care and the impact of the participants’ disability has had on the participants’ life and theirs.
+- Feel they may get too emotional when discussing details of their care and the impact of their child’s disability on their lives

 An impact statement can also be provided by any person, family member (including an older sibling) or provider that supports and cares for a person with a disability.
 Their input may be beneficial in communicating to the NDIS the level of support needed.

 Is there a Specific Way to Write a Carer Impact Statement?